 Then we have David Suzuki's tireless efforts to educate people in regard to our modern way of life and the choices we make which have such a destructive impact on our habitat.
-I remember The Nature of Things, which began airing on the CBC in 1960 with Suzuki taking over as host in 1979.
-Its poignant and informative episodes enlightened many and, as a young woman, I remember attentively watching as often as I could.
+I remember The Nature of Things, which began airing on the CBC in 1960, with Suzuki taking over as host in 1979.
+Its poignant, and informative, episodes enlightened many and, as a young woman, I remember avidly watching as often as I could.

-He has been a longtime, outspoken advocate for the environment, and is still keenly and diligently working at finding ways to help us balance our lifestyles with the natural world.
-He also has been an active and persuasive advocate and spokesperson regarding climate change, from the 1970s to today and credits Rachel Carson’s Silent Spring for changing his life.
+He has long been an outspoken advocate for the environment, and is still keenly and diligently working at finding ways to help us balance our lifestyles with respect for the natural world.
+He also has been an active and persuasive spokesperson regarding climate change, from the 1970s to today, and credits Rachel Carson’s Silent Spring for changing his life.

 No, we have only seen things getting progressively worse.
-Since the 1980s, the world has become increasingly aware of extreme heat and drought events, with many people on the planet suffering their effects.
-Since 1988, the Intergovernmental Panel on Climate Change (IPCC) has worked to provide data to governments so they can implement policies to stop us from going further down the road to disaster, yet even with this agency in place, here we are in 2021, still heading at a now frightening pace towards catastrophe, with the consequences of our inaction threatening to become entirely irreversible.
+Since the 1980s, the world has become increasingly aware of extreme heat and drought events, with many people on the planet suffering their devastating effects.
+Since 1988, the Intergovernmental Panel on Climate Change (IPCC) has worked to provide data to governments so they can implement policies to stop us from going further down the road to disaster yet, even with this agency in place, here we are, in 2021, still heading at a now frightening pace towards catastrophe, with the consequences of our inaction threatening to become entirely irreversible.

-People fed up with broken promises, neglect and inactions of governments are now joining together internationally and have established such grassroots and non-profit organizations as 350.org and Fossil Free, to provide a forum for the earth's population to get involved globally and challenge the excessive pollution caused by the world’s greedy and power-hungry elites.
-As a result, over the last couple of decades the pressures, protests, and uprisings have increased people's awareness and helped shrink investments in fossil fuels by $11 trillion.
-With movements such as these, we have the potential for our ecosystem to heal and thrive again.
+People fed up with broken promises, neglect and inactions of governments are now joining together internationally and have established such grassroots and non-profit organizations, such as 350.org and Fossil Free, to provide a forum for the earth's population to get involved globally and challenge the excessive pollution caused by the world’s greedy and power-hungry elites.
+As a result, over the last couple of decades, the pressures, protests, and uprisings have increased people's awareness and helped shrink investments in fossil fuels by $11 trillion.
+With movements such as these, we have the potential for our global ecosystem to heal and thrive again.

 Unfortunately though, catastrophes and calamities continue to devastate many parts of our planet, harming the livelihoods of inhabitants in affected areas.
 For instance, the steady rise of sea levels endangers coastal communities all around the globe.
 These kinds of effects are the consequences of our abuse of the planet by taking it for granted.
-On the positive side, people are beginning to learn, understand and feel first hand the upheavals facing them, and are therefore organizing and demanding changes.
+On the positive side, people are beginning to learn, understand and feel firsthand the upheavals facing them and are, therefore, organizing and demanding change.

 In May 2018, Extinction Rebellion was launched in London, England.
 They began organizing actions to bring complacent daily life in London to a halt.
 The beauty of it is that their style of protest has caught on, and Extinction Rebellion has now established chapters in about 70 countries around the world.

 Is there hope for us with these movements?
-Who knows - with many strong activist groups supporting one another, we may get somewhere.
+Who truly knows, but with so many strong activist groups supporting one another, we may get somewhere.
 We must consciously work together and try harder, from the small stuff such as recycling and composting, to the big stuff such as large-scale protesting and challenging government policies.
-Even if it feels like little progress is being made with civilization's destructive beasts such as fossil-fuel dominance or the toxic wastes of plastics, industrial chemicals and weapons of war still out there ravaging our home, we cannot give up the fight.
+Even if it feels like little progress is being made with civilization's destructive beasts such as fossil-fuel dominance or the toxic waste of plastics, industrial chemicals and weapons of war still out there ravaging our home, we cannot give up the fight.

 I, for one, am looking forward to learning more, to seeing increasing recognition of the serious and dangerous situation we are facing at this point in history, and to forging links with each other all across the world to work at righting all these wrongs.